xinjiehh/Frogger-Refactoring-COMP2042_CW_LimXinJieh/Frogger/README.md

 # COMP2042 Frogger

 Prerequisites
-- IntelliJ
+- IntelliJ (after importing project, go to File -> Invalidate cache and restart)
-- Java15
+- Java 15 (required to run project in cmd)
-- Gradle
+- Gradle (must be added to system variables to run project in cmd)

 Javadocs can be found in `Frogger.build.docs.javadoc`